 What Makes a Star?

 A Broadway or West End “star”, in my opinion, is reserved for a select few that can sell tickets by their name alone, almost irrespective of the show itself.
-The living likes of Broadway stars Julie Andrews, Liza Minelli, Angela Lansbury, Carol Burnett, Hugh Jackman and Barbra Streisand come to mind.
+Broadway stars like Julie Andrews, Liza Minelli, Carol Burnett, Hugh Jackman and Barbra Streisand come to mind.

-The deceased star legends of Ethel Merman, Carol Channing, Judy Garland, Mary Martin, Christopher Plummer, Lauren Bacall, Zero Mostel, and others I list below, remain vibrant in the minds of theatrical audiences.
+The deceased star legends of Ethel Merman, Carol Channing, Judy Garland, Angela Lansbury, Mary Martin, Christopher Plummer, Lauren Bacall, Zero Mostel, and others I list below, remain vibrant in the minds of theatrical audiences.

 In my opinion, these days, the term “star” is grossly overused.
 Just because a name is billed above title, it does not necessarily mean the person is a star.